-&lt;sup>2 The independent contractor is solely responsible for any work performed.
+2 The independent contractor is solely responsible for any work performed.

-&lt;sup>3 A "Premise" is generally synonymous with a customer facility's physical location, such as the address, though some facilities may have multiple addresses at the same location, such as a business campus.
+3 A "Premise" is generally synonymous with a customer facility's physical location, such as the address, though some facilities may have multiple addresses at the same location, such as a business campus.
 This is still considered one Premise if facilities are under the same customer.
-An individual Premise may include one building with one meter and one Service of these customers could be classified as hard-to-reach (renters, less than 10 employees, and/or non-English speaking), and some targeted public customers such as K-12 schools and small government buildings.
-Medium sized public customers with accounts where the demand is over 200 kW may also be eligible for services under the BEST Program on a case-by-case basis.
+An individual Premise may include one building with one meter and one Service Agreement ID ("SAID"), or it may have multiple buildings, meters and/or SAID's.
+NOTE: A good rule of thumb is to consider all of a customer's buildings at one location as one Premise.

+English speaking), and some targeted public customers such as K-12 schools and small government buildings.
+Medium sized public customers with accounts where the demand is over 200 kW may also be eligible for services under the EBEW Program on a case-by-case basis.
 DNV GL will seek permission for program participation from PG&E's local Account Services office and PG&E Program Manager for any customers above the 200kW limit that are not on the pre-approved list provided by PG&E.